Haddenham, Buckinghamshire: Economy and amenities

 Haddenham is known for its ponds which were used to breed Aylesbury ducks.
 Breeding has been revived recently on the pond in front of the parish church.

 Haddenham has two pubs: the Kings Head and the Rising Sun.
 One former pub, House of Spice (Indian, formerly The Crown), is now a restaurant.
 There are three cafés: Little Italy at the station, Norsk at Fort End and Tickety Brew on the Parade.

 Haddenham has a baker, a greengrocer, a barber shop, three hairdresser's and some smaller retailers.
 Haddenham has also a garden centre and a farm shop, further hosting amenities such as a florist, pet shops, a charity shop, and a tattoo parlour.
 Haddenham has two gyms: FitLife and The Garage, also at Bradmoor.

-Haddenham has an industrial estate next to the small grass-strip airfield, a commercial district, and Haddenham and Thame Parkway railway station on the Chiltern Main Line that links Birmingham Snow Hill, Oxford railway station and London Marylebone.
+Haddenham has an industrial estate next to what was a small grass-strip airfield – now covered by new housing, a commercial district, and Haddenham and Thame Parkway railway station on the Chiltern Main Line that links Birmingham Snow Hill, Oxford railway station and London Marylebone.

-Haddenham has a community Infant School, Haddenham Junior School and the voluntary aided Haddenham St Mary's Church of England School.
+Haddenham has a community infant school, a junior school and the voluntary aided Haddenham St Mary's Church of England School.
 Haddenham is in the catchment area for Prince Risborough upper school and grammar schools: Aylesbury Grammar School, Aylesbury High School and Sir Henry Floyd Grammar School in Aylesbury.

-Also in Haddenham is Tiggywinkles, the animal welfare charity and veterinary hospital, and the village hosts a biennial beer festival.
+Also in Haddenham is Tiggywinkles, the animal welfare charity and veterinary hospital, and the village hosts a biannual charity beer festival.

+The planned Haddenham-Thame Greenway will make Thame and Thame railway station accessible by foot and bicycle.